How to meditate when you think you can't

 - Breath awareness - connecting with each and every breath we take.
 Following each inhale, exhale, and the space between each breath as the breath travels through different parts of the body.

 - Breath counting - counting the breath backwards from the number 27, for example.
 Once we finish one cycle, we start again.

 - Yoga Nidra - a form of tantric meditation also known as deep, restorative yogic sleep.
 It takes us through progressive body relaxation followed by visualization.

 - Walking meditation - walking slowly, bringing awareness to each and every step we take, start to finish, alongside our breath.

-- Japa (beads) – using a mala or meditation beads, we use our thumb and middle finger moving from one bead to the next, then to the next, as we softly chant a sacred mantra (synchronized with our finger movement and bead selecting).
+- Japa (beads) - using a mala or meditation beads, we use our thumb and middle finger moving from one bead to the next, then to the next, as we softly chant a sacred mantra (synchronised with our finger movement and bead selecting).

 - Listening to sacred mantras - playing sacred mantras as we go about our daily chores can put us in a meditative state as these sacred sounds, according to the yogis, resonate with our spirit, bringing peace to our minds and purity into our hearts.